Team-sheep/Utility-kit/README.md

 			 Added "Version Query", "Changelog", "About" options, and added guessing games Beta - 0.0.2 Part 1(English Updata)
 			 The new English version is coming!
-Fixed a small number of vulnerabilities
+Fixed a small number of vulnerabilities Realease - 0.0.2 Part 2(English Updata)
+                         All known vulnerabilities have been fully fixed and the English translation is complete

 concerning
 		    Utility calculation toolbox